nhchauvnu/rpkg/README.md

 This R script and rpkg.csv are used for quick installation of my frequently used packages.

-To use the package, run the following command in R:
+To use the package, run the following commands in R:
 ```
+install.packages('RCurl')
 source('https://github.com/nhchauvnu/rpkg/inspkg.r')
 ```
 to check installed packages: